Newmarket, Queensland: History

 The sale of the McCook Estate, at the time part of the suburb Kelvin Grove, now Newmarket, by Auctioneers, Martin Snelling & Co, occurred on 3 March 1928 at 3 pm on the grounds.
 It was offered again for sale by auction on 14 April 1928.
 The Estate comprised 19 splendid business and residential sites, located on the corner of Kelvin Grove Road and Parker street and backing onto Foster street.
-The advertisement stressed the convenience of location on the tram-line, within 15 minutes ride to the GPO and close to the shopping centre, picture theatre, churches and state schools.
+The advertisement emphasised the convenience of the location, situated on the tram line, with a 15-minute ride to the GPO and proximity to the shopping centre, picture theatre, churches, and state schools.

 As urban development continued in Newmarket, the saleyards were moved to Cannon Hill in 1931.
-Evidence of the saleyards can still be seen in a number of narrow laneways including one known as Saleyards Lane, most likely old cattle tracks between stockyards, that still exist in this neighbourhood.
+Evidence of the sale-yards can still be seen in several narrow laneways including one known as Saleyards Lane, most likely old cattle tracks between stockyards, that still exist in this neighbourhood.

 St Ambrose's Catholic School opened in 1936.

-Newmarket State High School opened on 29 January 1963 and closed on 13 December 1996. it was located immediately west of Newmarket State School, extending from Brent Street south towards Banks Street (27.4319°S 153.0022°E).
-The school's site has been redeveloped for housing with the creation of Nelson Place, Laurence Street, and Daniel Place.
+The suburbs' only secondary school, Newmarket State High School, opened on 29 January 1963 and closed on 13 December 1996.
+It was located immediately west of Newmarket State School, extending from Brent Street south towards Banks Street (27.4319°S 153.0022°E).
+The school's site has been redeveloped for housing and a small local park (Nelson Place Park) with the creation of Nelson Place, Laurence Street, and Daniel Place.

 Until December 1968 trams operated by the Brisbane City Council plied along Enoggera Road.
 A former tramway electrical substation still stands on the corner of Kate Street and Enoggera Road and has been transformed into a contemporary dwelling.